Neomanex Logo

 Continuous monitoring now required

-Why Cloud AI Services Create Compliance Gaps
+Why Cloud AI Creates Compliance Gaps

 Data Sovereignty Loss

-Impact: GDPR requires knowing exactly where data resides.
+Data is processed in vendor-controlled infrastructure across multiple jurisdictions.
 Remote access by vendor employees constitutes a data transfer under GDPR.

 Training Data Leakage Risk

-Real Cases: Samsung engineers leaked source code through ChatGPT.
-Security researchers found nearly 12,000 live API keys in training datasets.
+LLMs can memorize and reproduce training data.
+Samsung engineers leaked source code through AI assistants.
+Researchers found nearly 12,000 live API keys in training datasets.

 Audit Trail Limitations

-Cloud AI services typically provide limited or no access to model decision logs, no visibility into how your data influenced model training, and insufficient evidence for compliance audits.
+Cloud AI services typically provide limited access to model decision logs and insufficient evidence for compliance audits.
+SOC 2 Type II requires demonstrating operational effectiveness over 6-12 months.

-Contract and Agreement Gaps
+Contract Gaps

-GDPR Compliance Requirements for AI Systems
+GDPR Requirements for AI Systems

-Article 22: Automated Decision-Making Prohibition
+Article 22: Automated Decision-Making

 HIPAA Requirements for AI Processing PHI